 Instead, here are five signs to know if your core is weak and what you can do about it:

 The most common side effect of a weak core is back pain, and yet most people still don’t consider core strengthening as a way to address those problems.
 Your core’s job is to support your spine and act as the center from which all movement stems.
 If those muscles are not properly conditioned – meaning – if they aren’t conditioned to engage when they are supposed to – your spine is at risk for being overworked, and muscular strain and tension are inevitable.
 The pain will most likely occur in your lower back, but can even occur in your neck, making simple tasks like bending, lifting, and walking totally miserable for you.
 Check out our free guide for getting rid of back pain and stiffness here.

 2. You Have Poor Balance

 This may not be an obvious one – but one of the main culprits of poor balance is a weak core!
 Your core muscles help to stabilize your pelvis, and a stable pelvis allows you to have better balance.
 If the muscles around your pelvis (particularly your hips and glutes) are weak, then your balance will undoubtedly be affected.
 This may not be an issue that you notice right away.
-But next time you’re walking across an icy driveway, you’re going to wish that your balance was at 100%.
+But next time you’re walking across an icy driveway or unstable surface, you’re going to wish that your balance was at 100%.
 We incorporate Pilates into our physical therapy practice because it is such an effective whole-body strengthening system that can really make a huge difference in core strength and balance.
 A strong, coordinated, and engaged core helps you to react to balance challenges more efficiently, and may prevent that next fall!